GuilleGorines/nfcore-pikavirus-legacy/docs/usage.md

   * Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity or Podman.
   * A generic configuration profile to be used with [Conda](https://conda.io/docs/)
   * Pulls most software from [Bioconda](https://bioconda.github.io/)
+* `test_single_end`
+  * A profile with a complete configuration for automated testing with single end sequencing
+  * data.
+Includes links to test data so no other parameter is needed.
-* `test`
+* `test_paired_end`
-  * A profile with a complete configuration for automated testing
+  * A profile with a complete configuration for automated testing with paired end sequencing
-  * Includes links to test data so needs no other parameters
+  * data.
+Includes links to test data so no other parameter is needed.

 ### `-resume`

 Specify this when restarting a pipeline.
 Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.